microsoft/verona/docs/internal/abi.md

 ## Concrete Types

-### Numeric 'natives'
+### Machine-word types

-Numeric types are singleton types (no fields) and do not have a _standard_ object representation.
+Machine-word types, (ex, numeric) are singleton types (no fields) and do not have a _standard_ object representation (see below).
 They are treated special by the compiler and are represented as their machine equivalent bit-widths.
-All numeric types are aligned naturally, except booleans, which align to 1 byte.
+All numeric types are aligned naturally, except booleans, which align to its storage type.

-* `Bool`: 8-bits, with the bit pattern 0 or 1 in the platform's native endian.
+* `Bool`: bit pattern 0 or 1.
+The storage is usually 1 byte but can be different.
 * `U8`, `U16`, ... `U128`: power-of-two-bits, unsigned, on the platform's native endian.
 * `I8`, `I16`, ... `I128`: power-of-two-bits, 2's-complement, on the platform's native endian.
-* `F16`, `F32`, `F64`, `F128`: IEEE-754 (binary) floating point numbers.
+* `F32`, `F64`: IEEE-754 (binary) floating point numbers.

+Booleans can be packed (ex.
+1 byte = 8 boolean values) for arrays on specific optimisations.

-There are discussions on introducing non-power-of-two integers, but they won't be present for the first iteration of the compiler.
+There are discussions on introducing non-power-of-two integers and other floating point sizes, but they won't be present for the first iteration of the compiler.

 ### Pointers